My Tokyo Guide

 The Kokubunji Festival is Kokubunji City's largest annual event.
 With a focus on people, industry, and commerce, the festival offers a wide range of events.
 Visitors can experience parades, live traditional music, and other stage performances.
 Kokubunji residents also sell homemade goods and refreshments at booths, making the festival a great opportunity to meet some local people.

 The Hachioji Ginkgo Festival is a perfect occasion to admire the area's beautiful ginkgo trees.
 Over 700 of them decorate the area around the Koshu Kaido road.
-Take in the crisp autumn air while you collect stamps at 12 local checkpoints or enjoy the local delicacies available at the festival's stalls.
-However you choose to enjoy the festival, you're guaranteed to have a great time.
+Take in the crisp autumn air while you collect stamps or brands (on a wooden plaque) at 12 local checkpoints.
+Enjoy the local delicacies available at the festival's stalls.
+However you choose to take part in the festival, you're guaranteed to have a great time.